f-edwards/intermediate_stats/index.md

 ## Assignments and grading

-Course grading is based on a combination of homework assignments (80 percent) and a final project
+Course grading is based on a combination of homework assignments (50 percent) and a final project (50 percent)

 ### Homework

+All assignments will be posted and submitted on Canvas

-- Problem sets: I will assign a weekly selection of homework problems.
-These assignments should be completed in RMarkdown and submitted to our TA via email by the beginning of the next week's lecture.
+- Problem sets: I will assign weekly homework.
+These assignments should be completed in RMarkdown and submitted via canvas before class begins the following week.

-- Final project: You will write or revise a quantitative paper during the semester.
-Guidelines will be provided by Week 3.
-Intermediate assignments for the final project will be due throughout the semester.
+- Research project: You will write or revise a quantitative paper during the semester.

 ## Course topics and schedule